Security

 Under your control.

-So, on balance, whether your on-line system is hosted with an aggregator, franchise group or other third-party, all the risks are one-sided - on you.
+So, on balance, whether your cloud-based system is hosted with an aggregator, franchise group or other third-party, all the risks are one-sided - on you.
+By contrast LinxCRM gives you all the benefits and none of the risks!

 Additional reading

-You can find out much more about the risks of cloud computing by searching the internet.
+You can find out much more about the risks of standard cloud computing by searching the internet.
 Here's a small selection of suggested additional reading.
 (Note most are third-party sites and may contain advertising):

 Wall Street Journal: To Cloud or Not to Cloud

-Other: Storm warning for cloud computing and The Not So Obvious Problems With Cloud Computing
+Storm warning for cloud computing